- About us

 - Oral health

-- General health and lifestyle
+- General health and lifestyle, including smoking and alcohol consumption

 - A spot urine sample for iodine status assessment

-Food intake data is collected using an estimated (unweighed) 4 day food diary.
+Food intake data is collected using an estimated (unweighed) 4-day food diary.
 Participants are offered opportunity to receive feedback about their diet after completion of the nurse visit.

 The nurse visit includes: